-The externality is also relevant for spending on education by child ability, $\kappa$ .
-Holding parental human capital constant, in our model without the externality, parental education spending is flat in $\kappa$ .
-Yet when status concerns are operative, it is precisely parents of low ability children who aim to make up for their offsprings' low ability by investing in extra education.
-Figure 4 shows that parents who have a child with low $\kappa$ would invest substantially more in our baseline model, as compared to the model without the externality.
+The externality is also relevant for spending on education by child ability, κ .
+Holding parental human capital constant, in our model without the externality, parental education spending is flat in κ .
+Yet when status concerns are operative, it is precisely parents of low ability children who aim to make up for their offsprings' low ability by investing in extra education, as illustrated in Figure 3.
 Thus, all else equal, the lowest ability children end up being the most educated, and even more so when their parents are wealthy.
-In the example displayed in the figure parents of low ability children ( $\kappa$ =0.5) invest almost twice as much in them as parents of high ability children ( $\kappa$ =3).
-This effect is reminiscent of a point made in Fershtman, Murphy, and Weiss (1996) who argued that status concerns could lead the "wrong" individuals to acquire schooling which would depress growth.
+In the example displayed in the figure parents of low ability children ($\kappa=0.5$) invest almost twice as much in them as parents of high ability children ($\kappa=3$).
+This effect is reminiscent of a point made in Fershtman, Murphy, and Weiss (1996) who argue that status concerns could lead the "wrong" individuals to acquire schooling which would depress growth.

-&lt;sup>30This effect echoes the empirical findings of Bertrand and Morse (2016), who find that poor people spend a larger share of income on housing, especially when they live close to high earners, which the authors interpret as status-seeking behavior.
+21This effect echoes the empirical findings of Bertrand and Morse (2016), who find that poor people spend a larger share of income on housing, especially when they live close to high earners, which the authors interpret as status-seeking behavior.